CFHRI is a FamilySearch Affiliate Library

 Do I need a FamilySearch Logon?

-Yes, this is a requirement from FamilySearch to get access to the records at the affiliate library.
+Yes, this is a requirement from FamilySearch to get access to the records at the affiliated library.
 If you do not have a login then register at the FamilySearch site to create a free account.

 Contact us if you have further questions.